mkavulich/ccpp-doc/CCPPtechnical/source/ParamSpecificOutput.rst

 There are three steps of selecting the tendencies to output: enable diagnostics, select which tendencies to calculate, and select which ones to output.
-To determine what tendencies are available for your configuration, enable tendencies, but select none of them, as discussed later.
+To determine what tendencies are available for your configuration, enable tendencies, but select only one of them, as discussed later.
+(Non-physics temperature tendency is available for all suites.)
 Then rerun with the desired tendencies enabled.

 Enabling Tendencies
 -------------------